mid2SUPAERO/SubmitAPaper/README.md

 # SubmitAPaper
-How to deal with Preprint, OATAO, HAL etc...
+How to deal with Preprint, OATAO, HAL, ArXiv etc...

 When the review process is on.
 It means you have uploaded your pdf on the editor website and you are waiting for the external reviewers.